immersed-web/inclubit-360/README.md

 #### Copyright & License
 This codebase (excluding external dependencies, such as libraries and/or software frameworks) is written by me, Gunnar Oledal.
-External dependencies, such as libraries and/or software frameworks in this repository, holds up to their own respective license
+External dependencies, such as libraries and/or software frameworks in this repository, holds up to their own respective licenses.

 ```
 Inclubit 360.
 Web application for realtime streaming of 360 video to Virtual Reality